Architecting Antiquoted

 • I’m less “baked in”.
 If I wanna port to GCP in the future, the “run a container somewhere” paradigm stays the same.

 Got more questions?
-Leave a comment and I’ll get back to you.
+Leave a comment, or send me an email and I’ll get back to you.